layer8s/home-dashboard-app/README.md

 Go-based RESTful API for accessing historical fantasy football data extracted from ESPN and stored locally in a PostgresSQL database.
 The API lets you query your past fantasy football league data, including league standings, team performance, drafts, and more.

-This data was retrieved from ESPN's API using [cwendt94's espn-api](https://github.com/cwendt94/espn-api) and stored in a PostgreSQL database.
-This wouldn't be possible without his amazing work!
+This data was retrieved from ESPN's API using [cwendt94's espn-api](https://github.com/cwendt94/espn-api) and wouldn't be possible without his amazing work!

 Checkout the rest of the background and motivations for this projcect [here](https://litts.me/projects/2025/first/)